nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to add a new person
 2. AddressBook shows an input window asking for details, where name and contact number is compulsory, and address, email address, and tags are optional.
 3. User type in the details and requests to save the person
-4. AddressBook check if the compulsory details are present and are valid.
-If so, add the contact to the list. <br>
+4. AddressBook adds the contact to the list. <br>
 Use case ends.

 **Extensions**